-Given this approach, how can one understand the Hassin’s (2013) idea that unconscious processes function as conscious ones (“unCΨ as CΨ”)?
-It seems to be overstated.
-On the one hand, all the information received by the senses undergoes a complicated and very fast non-conscious processing, after which a part of this information enters a state of CΨ.
-For example, in vision, the absorption of electromagnetic radiation goes through several stages until the individual consciously perceives the visual stimulus that reflects as accurate as possible the actual stimulus.
-(Very briefly, the light causes a biological process in the nerves, electrical impulses, which are transferred to the cerebral cortex at the back of the head, where the processing continuous in additional stages until the visual experience is created.)
+Given this approach, how can one understand Hassin’s (2013) idea that unconscious processes function as conscious ones (“unCΨ as CΨ”)?
+This seems to be overstated.
+On the one hand, all the information received by the senses undergoes a complicated and very fast nonconscious processing, after which a part of this information enters a state of CΨ.
+For example, in vision, the absorption of electromagnetic radiation goes through several stages until the individual consciously perceives the visual stimulus that reflects as accurately as possible the actual stimulus.
+(Very briefly, the light causes a biological process in the nerves, electrical impulses, which are transferred to the cerebral cortex at the back of the head, where the processing continues in additional stages until the visual experience is created.)
 On the other hand, as mentioned above, in some cases the individual is not aware of all the components of the SmR unit.
 In the experiment with subliminal cues, the individual is aware of the response he has to perform according to the experimental instructions, although he is not aware of the subliminal stimulus.
 Given this, it is assumed that it is possible to learn from the results of the effect of this stimulus on the structure of the subconscious information processing that occurs in the brain.
-However, here the following question is raised: to what extent the awareness of the experimental instructions, which inform the participant what to do, influence the unconscious processing of the information?
-For example, I believe that the neurophysiological system in the brain of a person who prepares to a danger and inhibits the fear, functions differently from the functioning of the brain system of a person who is overwhelmed by an uncontrollable horror.
-(For the impact of threat with shock on certain brain processes, see Huang, Wu, Sun and Qi, 2023.)
+However, here the following question is raised: To what extent does awareness of the experimental instructions, which tell the participant what to do, influence the unconscious processing of the information?
+For example, I believe that the neurophysiological system in the brain of a person who prepares for danger, and inhibits their fear, functions differently from the functioning of the brain system of a person who is overwhelmed by an uncontrollable horror.
+(For the impact of threats and shock on certain brain processes, see Huang, Wu, Sun and Qi, 2023.)

-Furthermore, the awareness of the experimental procedure and the required response are information without which the experiment cannot be performed.
-On the basis of this example, one may make the following generalization: consciousness allows an individual to orient herself in the environment and prepare a potential reaction to be made in the near future.
-Thus, one may continue and propose that CΨ is needed for adaptation.
+Furthermore, awareness of the experimental procedure and the required response are information without which the experiment cannot be performed.
+On the basis of this example, one may make the following generalization: consciousness allows an individual to orient themself in the environment and prepare a potential reaction that is to be made in the near future.
+Thus one may go on to propose that CΨ is needed for adaptation.
 Why?
-Because it is difficult to prepare ready-made responses for all possible stimuli and situations that appear in a rapidly changing environment.
-It is much more effective to allow the individual to adapt to the multifaceted reality with the aid of CΨ.
-In other words, it is difficult to see how one with a mechanistic, automatic system without CΨ can adapt to the changing environment and survive in it.
-Simply, a machine cannot understand the relationship between itself and all the environmental varieties.
-Rakover (2021b) suggested that CΨ is a necessary condition for understanding.
-That is, without CΨ the individual has no chance of understanding anything, neither the world nor one’s own actions.
+Because it is difficult to prepare ready-made responses for all the possible stimuli and situations that may appear in a rapidly changing environment.
+It is much more effective to allow an individual to adapt to the multifaceted reality with the aid of CΨ.
+In other words, it is difficult to see how someone with a mechanistic, automatic system, without CΨ, could adapt to their changing environment and survive in it.
+A machine simply cannot understand the relationship between itself and all the environmental varieties.
+Rakover (2021b) suggests that CΨ is a necessary condition for understanding.
+That is, without CΨ an individual has no chance of understanding anything, neither the world nor their own actions.